huss-osman/devops-learning/07-terraform/README.md

 ![Focus](https://img.shields.io/badge/Focus-Infrastructure%20as%20Code-purple)
 ![Practice](https://img.shields.io/badge/Practice-Hands--on-orange)

-This repository documents my hands-on learning of **Terraform** and **Infrastructure as Code (IaC)** through practical infrastructure deployments and real-world cloud provisioning.
+This repository documents learning of **Terraform** and **Infrastructure as Code (IaC)** through infrastructure deployment.

-Terraform is a core technology in modern cloud engineering and DevOps.
-It enables infrastructure to be defined as code, allowing cloud resources to be created, updated, and managed in a consistent, repeatable, and automated way across multiple platforms.
+Terraform is a technology in modern cloud engineering and DevOps.
+It enables infrastructure to be defined as code, allowing cloud resources to be created, updated, and managed in a consistent, repeatable, and automated way across platforms.

-The focus throughout this repository is understanding **how Terraform, Infrastructure as Code, state management, providers, variables, and reusable infrastructure work** through practical learning.
+Repository focus: understanding **Terraform, Infrastructure as Code, state management, providers, variables, and reusable infrastructure**.

 ---